 4. Is Chamba Safe?

 Yes, Chamba is a very safe place to visit.

 5. How to reach in Chamba in winter?

 Chamba remains connected with other cities for all 12 months.
-So all the details that I provided previously in the article about reaching Chamba remain applicable in winter months as well.
+So all the details that I provided previously in the article about reaching Chamba remain applicable in the winter months as well.

 6. How to reach Chamba from Dalhousie?